 What it looks like when you’re teaching, at ground level and 60,000 feet.

-Minority Teachers and Cognitive Ability
+Teachers and Cognitive Ability

 Bottom line: we don’t need to upgrade our teaching pool, and we’ve already wiped out a significant chunk of prospective black and Hispanic teachers with the demands of the 1998 Higher Education Act and No Child Left Behind.
+We are currently in the process of undoing this.

-College Admissions, Test Prep, and Race
+College Admissions and Race

 I’ve been writing and thinking about this for over ten years, since I first became a tutor.
 And yet, I still learn things.
 For example, in the Chris Hayes essay, I said the only group that might be distorting their abilities through test prep were Asians, but mostly dismissed the possibility.
 (My doubts on this score are not representative of mainstream IQ research.)
 I don’t dismiss it anymore.
 But even if you think I’m a horrible racist IQ determinist, I know my stuff so check out the test prep advice.

 Why Chris Hayes Fails–still a good essay for cites.
 And in the main, what I say still holds true for test prep—it doesn’t distort abilities and it’s not the cause of the black-white achievement gap.
+On the other hand, I’ve become much more cynical about the rate of Asian increase.

 Asian Immigrants (and the Chinese generally)